-This Master Cloud Services Agreement (the “MCSA”) is entered into as of the Effective Date between Databricks, Inc. (“Databricks” or “we“) and Customer (as defined below) and governs Customer’s use of the Databricks Services, including the right to access and use the Databricks data processing platform services (the “Platform Services“), on each cloud service where Databricks directly provides customers with access to such Platform Services.
-Please see the Cloud Provider Directory for information relating to these available Cloud Service Providers.
-For the avoidance of doubt, this Agreement does not govern the use of Databricks Powered Services (as defined below), the use of which is governed by a direct contract between the user and the third party offering the Databricks Powered Service.
+This Master Cloud Services Agreement (the “MCSA”) is entered into as of the Effective Date between Databricks, Inc. (“Databricks” or “we”) and Customer (as defined below) and governs Customer’s use of the Databricks Services, including the right to access and use the Databricks data processing platform services (the “Platform Services”), on each cloud service where Databricks directly provides customers with access to such Platform Services.
+For the avoidance of doubt, this Agreement does not govern the use of Databricks Powered Services.
 Unless otherwise indicated, capitalized terms have the meaning assigned to them in this MCSA or in an incorporated Schedule.

 If you are entering into this MCSA on behalf of a company (such as your employer) or other legal entity, you represent and warrant that You are authorized to bind that entity to this MCSA, in which case “Customer,” “you,” or “your” will refer to that entity (otherwise, such terms refer to you as an individual).
 If you do not have authority to bind Your entity or do not agree with any provision of this MCSA, you must not accept this MCSA and may not use the Databricks Services.

-By accepting this MCSA, either by executing this MCSA, an Order Form, or another agreement that explicitly incorporates this MCSA by reference, Customer, on behalf of itself and any Affiliates, enters into the MCSA and the following Schedules, each of which are incorporated into the MCSA and apply to the provision of the applicable Databricks Services upon your ordering such service:
+By accepting this MCSA, either by executing this MCSA, an Order, or another agreement that explicitly incorporates this MCSA by reference, Customer enters into the MCSA and the following Schedules, each of which are incorporated into the MCSA and apply to the provision of the applicable Databricks Services upon your ordering such service:

-Your Order Form (whether entered into directly with Databricks or through a reseller purchasing via a marketplace or similar authorized model) may include specific terms governing the Databricks Services you have ordered, which may include one or more of the following: (a) the Platform Services, (b) contractual volume-based commitment arrangements applicable to any Platform Services or Databricks Powered Service indicated in an Order Form (“Universal Usage Commitment“), (c) support services (“Support Services“), (d) training services (the “Training Services“), or (e) advisory services (the “Advisory Services,” and together with any other services provided by Databricks, (a), (b), (c), (d) and (e) shall be defined as the “Databricks Services“).
-You acknowledge that any Order Form entered into via a reseller is subject to Databricks’ prior approval and agree that no term in any such Order Form will be deemed to modify the Agreement unless pre-authorized in writing by Databricks.
+Your Order may include one or more of the following: (a) the Platform Services, (b) support services (“Support Services“), (c) training services (“Training Services“), or (d) advisory services (“Advisory Services,” and together with any other services provided by Databricks, (a), (b), (c), and (d) shall be defined as the “Databricks Services”).
+You acknowledge that no term in any Order entered into via a reseller will be deemed to modify the Agreement unless pre-authorized in writing by Databricks.

 - Definitions.
-Certain terms not defined elsewhere in the Agreement are defined below in this Section.
-Capitalized terms used but not defined in a Schedule or an Order Form will have the meaning assigned to them, if any, within this MCSA.
+Defined terms are set out below.
+Capitalized terms used but not defined in a Schedule or an Order will have the meaning assigned to them, if any, within this MCSA.

-- “Affiliate” of a party means an entity that controls, is controlled by, or is under common control with such party.
+- “Affiliate” of a party means an entity that controls, is actually or in effect controlled by, or is under common control with such party.

-- “Authorized User” means employees or agents of Customer or Affiliates (or other individuals solely to the extent explicitly permitted in an Order Form) selected by Customer to access and use the Platform Services.
+- “Authorized User” means employees or agents of Customer or its Affiliates selected by Customer to access and use the Platform Services.

-- “Beta Service” means any Databricks Service (or feature of a Databricks Service) that is clearly designated as “beta”, “experimental”, “preview” or similar, that is provided prior to general commercial release, and that Databricks at its sole discretion offers to Customer, and Customer at its sole discretion elects to use.
+- “Beta Service” means any feature of the Databricks Services ( that is clearly designated as “beta”, “experimental”, “preview” or similar, that is provided prior to general commercial release, and that Databricks at its sole discretion offers to Customer, and Customer at its sole discretion elects to use.

-- “Cloud Environment” of a party means the cloud or other compute or storage infrastructure controlled by the party and utilized under the Agreement.
+- "Cloud Environment” means a cloud or other compute or storage infrastructure controlled by a party or by an external user (as may be defined where appropriate by schedule or amendment hereto) according to context and utilized under the Agreement.

 - “Cloud Service Provider” means a cloud service provider on whose platform Databricks directly provides the Platform Services.
-For clarity, the Databricks Powered Services are not directly provided by Databricks and are not considered Platform Services in the Agreement.
+For clarity, the Databricks Powered Services are not directly provided by Databricks and are not considered Platform Services under this Agreement.

 - “Customer Data” means the data, other than Customer Instructional Input, made available by Customer and its Authorized Users for processing within the Platform Services or Support Services.